What are Hours of Service (HOS)?

 - Transports 9 or more passengers (passenger-carrying vehicle), including the driver, for compensation

 How to avoid Hours of Service penalties

-HOS regulations are strictly enforced by the Department of Transportation (DOT), but there are a number of ways to satisfy the ruling's requirements and even certain instances when a driver is exempt.
+HOS regulations are strictly enforced by the Department of Transportation (DOT), but there are a number of ways to satisfy the ruling's requirements and even certain ELD exemptions.

 100 air-mile short-haul exemption

 The short-haul exemption applies to CDL drivers who complete a daily delivery or only travel short distances during their workday.
 To meet this exemption, drivers must: